ROJAY'S ART GALLERY: Welcome to my private gallery. This is a select sampling of my work as it has progressed over the years, and

 helped make the "A World of Smiles" telethon the success that it was, raising $346,051.00.
 The funds benefit the

-BC Children’s Hospital and Sunny Hill Health Centre for Children.
+BC Children�s Hospital and Sunny Hill Health Centre for Children.
 My friends and relatives sent in pictures of

 their family members (many of whom were treated at BC Children's Hospital) to have their individual portraits done.

-I'm quite proud of the end results.
 Thanks again to everyone who participated.

 Jeevan Basra is the 2007 Children's Miracle Network Champion Child for BC Children's Hospital.
 This is a picture